denoland/std/http/README.md

 ```

 Middleware is just a handler that **can** call the next handler to pass on
 control.

 Middleware will sometimes be used to ensure that some condition is met
 before passing the request on (e.g. authentication, validation), to pre-process
-requests in some way to make handling it simpler and less repetitive
+requests in some way to make handling them simpler and less repetitive
 (deserialization, database preloading) or to format responses in some way (CORS,
 compression).